VenkatRamaraju/Agora/README.md

 - Flask web application framework
 - Selenium web drivers
 - NTLK VADER sentiment analysis model
-- yfinance queries
+- yfinance API queries
 - Logistic Regression machine learning models
 - GitHub actions for workflow automation

-## Technical Information
+## Disclaimer
 This application does not offer investment advice.
 Do not invest what you cannot lose.
 You should carry out your own independent research before making any investment decision.